-- A LMHP, LMHP-R, LMHP-RP, LMHP-S has not completed an annual, faceto-face review and update of the Comprehensive Needs Assessment as defined in the next section; or - Within the past 31 calendar days, the provider has not provided any CMHRS or EBH service recommended by the Comprehensive Needs Assessment or a MHCM billable activity if MHCM is included in the Comprehensive Needs Assessment; or - The Comprehensive Needs Assessment is not reflective of the individual's current level of functioning.
+- A LMHP, LMHP-R, LMHP-RP, LMHP-S has not completed an annual, faceto-face review and update of the Comprehensive Needs Assessment as defined in the next section; or - Within the past 31 calendar days, the provider has not provided any mental health service recommended by the Comprehensive Needs Assessment; or - The Comprehensive Needs Assessment is not reflective of the individual's current level of functioning.
 If there is a clinical indication based on the medical, psychiatric or behavioral symptoms of the individual, the Comprehensive Needs Assessment shall be updated within 31 calendar days of the change to remain valid.

-If one of the above conditions occur, the Comprehensive Needs Assessment is outdated and a new Comprehensive Needs Assessment is required for any additional CMHRS or EBH services provided by the agency.
+If one of the above conditions occur, the Comprehensive Needs Assessment is outdated and a new Comprehensive Needs Assessment is required for any additional mental health service provided by the agency.